sikopet/blog/posts/ssh-tunnel.md

 ---

 We want to connect to a remote database running on dbserver but it is configured to allow connections only from localhost (127.0.0.1).
-We use port 3307 on the client because the default 3306 port is already being used (e.g. you are running MySQL server on the client).
+We use port 3307 on the client because the default 3306 port is already being used (you are running MySQL server on the client).

     client:~$ ssh -L 3307:localhost:3306 root@dbserver
     client:~$ mysql -u root -p dbname -P 3307